The Low-Rank Simplicity Bias in Deep Networks: Abstract

 \section{Abstract}

 Modern deep neural networks are highly over-parameterized compared to the data on which they are trained, yet they often generalize remarkably well.
 A flurry of recent work has asked: why do deep networks not overfit to their training data?
-We investigate the hypothesis that deeper nets are implicitly biased to find lower rank solutions and that these are the solutions that generalize well.
-We prove for the asymptotic case that the percent volume of low effective-rank solutions increases monotonically as linear neural networks are made deeper.
-We then show empirically that our claim holds true on finite width models.
-We further empirically find that a similar result holds for \textit{non-linear} networks: deeper non-linear networks learn a feature space whose kernel has a lower rank.
-We further demonstrate how linear over-parameterization of deep non-linear models can be used to induce low-rank bias, improving generalization performance without changing the effective model capacity.
-We evaluate on various model architectures and demonstrate that linearly over-parameterized models outperform existing baselines on image classification tasks, including ImageNet.
+In this work, we make a series of empirical observations that investigate and extend the hypothesis that deeper networks are inductively biased to find solutions with lower effective rank embeddings.
+We conjecture that this bias exists because the volume of functions that maps to low effective rank embedding increases with depth.
+We show empirically that our claim holds true on finite width linear and non-linear models on practical learning paradigms and show that on natural data, these are often the solutions that generalize well.
+We then show that the simplicity bias exists at both initialization and after training and is resilient to hyper-parameters and learning methods.
+We further demonstrate how linear over-parameterization of deep non-linear models can be used to induce low-rank bias, improving generalization performance on CIFAR and ImageNet without changing the modeling capacity.